cardano-community/guild-operators/docs/Scripts/gliveview.md

 ##### Configuration & Startup

 For most setups, it's enough to set `CNODE_PORT` in the `env` file.
 The rest of the variables should automatically be detected.
-If required, modify User Variables in `env` and `gLiveView.sh` to suit your environment.

-For most standard deployments, this should lead you to a stage where you can now start running `./gLiveView.sh` in the folder you downloaded the script (the default location would be `$CNODE_HOME/scripts`).
+If required, modify User Variables in `env` and `gLiveView.sh` to suit your environment (if folder structure you use is different).
+This should lead you to a stage where you can now start running `./gLiveView.sh` in the folder you downloaded the script (the default location would be `$CNODE_HOME/scripts`).
 Note that the script is smart enough to automatically detect when you're running as a Core or Relay and will show fields accordingly.

 The tool can be run in legacy mode with only standard ASCII characters for terminals with trouble displaying the box-drawing characters.
 Run `./gLiveView.sh -h` to show available command-line parameters or permanently set it directly in script.